 You grew up eating fried chicken with your family.
 How was it prepared?
 Cast-iron skillet?
 Fried chicken was one of my mom’s standout dishes.
 We ate it at least once a week.
 She used this strange electric fryer.
 It was like a flat, square wok.
 I just remember it being messy.

 What does your fried chicken utopia look like?
-A world where all of the fried chicken mentioned as my favorites were in one place in a bottomless buffet, along with all the sides outside on a grassy knoll with a lake.
+A world where of my favorite fried chicken was in one place in a bottomless buffet, along with all the sides outside on a grassy knoll with a lake.
 All of my favorite people would be there, eating, swimming, flying kites.
 And Beyoncé of course, along with the Alabama Shakes.

 Fields is a frequent road warrior for festivals and appearances on the food circuit.
 As a lover of fried chicken, she makes a secondary mission of her travels to seek out superior yardbird all over the South.
-Here, she lists a few of her favorites.
 “I go out of my way to eat at these places any chance I can get.”

 “Growing up in Charleston, I cut my teeth as a professional fried chicken eater at Martha Lou’s.
 Still, it’s my personal benchmark of perfection,” says Fields.
 Martha Lou Gadsden, chef and pro-prietor, runs this institution with her daughter, serving up a down-home experience that’s bigger than its main attraction.
 It’s the aesthetic, the sides (get a bowl of lima beans), and the warmth of the service that makes Martha Lou’s a requisite stop.

 WILLIE MAE’S SCOTCH HOUSE | New Orleans, Louisiana